 Exercises for symphysis pubis dysfunction can include squatting but you will need to modify.
 Strengthening the muscles of the lower body will also help to stabilise the pelvis, so do squat, but with support.

 You want to feel the muscles in your backside and thighs working, rather than the fronts of your thighs.
 Shift your weight into your heels to shift ‘the work’ to the backs of your legs.
-Repeat 10 times.
+Repeat 5 times.

 Your calves, hamstrings and adductors (inner thighs) will need particular attention but work within your limits.
 If a stretch hurts if your muscles start to shake or your body twists and turns to enable the position… it’s not working.

 Keep as active as you can, as doing nothing at all will make the pain worse.
 Walk as much as you can, using smaller strides if large steps are painful.
 Wear minimal shoes without a heel and walk with good alignment.